 Illicit Discharge Detection & Elimination

-Every year the City is charged with the task of detecting and eliminating any illicit discharges into the storm sewer system.
-An illicit discharge is the discharge of pollutants or non-storm water materials to storm water drainage systems via overland flow or direct discharge of materials into a storm drain.
+The City is tasked with detecting and eliminating illicit discharges into the storm sewer system.
+An illicit discharge is the discharge of pollutants to the storm water drainage system via overland flow or direct discharge of materials into a storm drain.
+Illicit discharges can vary from the direct connection of a laundry machine into the storm sewer system to the blowing of grass clippings into the street, gutter, or a storm sewer inlet.
 Only rain belongs down the drain!
-Illicit discharges can vary from the direct connection of a laundry machine into the storm sewer system to the blowing of grass clippings into a storm sewer inlet.

 Dry Weather Screening

 To help combat illicit discharges, the City performs "Dry Weather Screening" during the spring and summer months.
 The screening consists of randomly selecting 75 storm drainage structures.
-Once selected, technicians check these sites for flow.
+Technicians check the selected sites for flow.
 If detected, flows are sampled and tested for both quantitative and qualitative data.

-Following the initial detection and testing of flow, sites are rescreened the following day to confirm the first day's results.
-If any of these tests display results outside of standard operating parameters, then a sample is collected and sent to the Hampton Roads Sanitation District for more testing by a certified lab to confirm the in-field data.
-In total, the technician's main goal is to identify the source flow and address the problem accordingly.
-Residents are often our biggest eyes and ears so if you see an illicit discharge, report it at 757-393-8666.
+Following the initial detection and testing of flow, sites are rescreened between 4 and 24 hours later to confirm the initial test results.
+If any of these re-tests display results outside of the acceptable parameters, a sample is collected and sent to the Hampton Roads Sanitation District’s Central Environmental Laboratory for additional testing to confirm the in-field data.
+The goal is to identify the source of the flow and address the problem accordingly.
+Residents are often our most reliable sources of information so if you see an illicit discharge, report it at 757-393-8592.

 Department Office Hours

-Normal operating hours are Monday through Friday, 7:30 a.m.-4 p.m.
-To report an illicit discharge after hours, please contact the Department of Environmental Quality 24 hour hotline at 1-800-522-0206.
+Normal operating hours are Monday through Friday, 8:00 a.m. to 5 p.m.
+To report an illicit discharge after hours, please contact the Department of Environmental Quality’s 24 hour hotline at 1-800-522-0206.